dotnet/csharpstandard/standard/expressions.md

 Depending on the context in which it is used, an indexer access causes invocation of either the *get_accessor* or the *set_accessor* of the indexer.
 If the indexer access is the target of an assignment, the *set_accessor* is invoked to assign a new value ([§12.21.2](expressions.md#12212-simple-assignment)).
 In all other cases, the *get_accessor* is invoked to obtain the current value ([§12.2.2](expressions.md#1222-values-of-expressions)).

-> *Note*: An implementation is required to provide an instance indexer member with a single parameter of type `Index` for any type that meets the criteria specified in §indexable-sequence-impl-support-for-index. *end note*

-> *Note*: An implementation is required to provide an instance indexer member with a single parameter of type `Range` for any type that meets the criteria specified in §indexable-sequence-impl-support-for-range. *end note*
+> *Note*: An implementation is required to provide an instance indexer member with a single parameter of type `Index` for any type that meets the criteria specified in §indexable-sequence-impl-support-for-index.
+An implementation is required to provide an instance indexer member with a single parameter of type `Range` for any type that meets the criteria specified in §indexable-sequence-impl-support-for-range. *end note*

 ### 12.8.12 Null Conditional Element Access